arkency/posts/posts/2012-11-19-one-app-one-user-one-ruby.md

 Here is an example.
 [Runit](http://smarden.org/runit/) by default executes supervised processes as `root`.
-We use `su` to switch to user with no special abilites.
+We use `su` to switch to user with no special abilities.
 The `-c` switch allows you to execute a command that will be invoked in a shell.
 You can use `-s, --shell SHELL` specify which shell is going to be used.
 Thanks to such behavior `.bashrc` is used and `$PATH` variable is set up properly.